 Violent crimes are defined as offenses that involve face-to face confrontation between the victim and the perpetrator, including homicide, rape, robbery, and aggravated assault.
 Exposure to crime and violence can increase stress and deter residents from pursuing healthy behaviors, like exercising outdoors.
-The violent crime rate in Asotin County was 235 per 100,000.
+The violent crime rate was 177 per 100,000 in Garfield County.
 This was lower than the state of Washington.

-While the violent crime rates were lower than the overall state, The state average violent crime rate is decreasing over time, while Asotin County's violent crime rate is increasing over time.
+While the violent crime rates were lower than the overall state, The state average violent crime rate is decreasing over time.